bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.14.0* ** *- TBD*

+- The installation wizard now allows you to prime a database with a NAWS export.
+All meetings and service bodies are created, and a service body administrator user is created for each service body.

 ***Version 2.13.7* ** *- September 23, 2019*

 - The No Smoking format is now automatically mapped to the appropriate NAWS format.